BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 ```

 Now Nadia's data can be safely transmitted to her monitoring service,
-but they can only access the exact data she allows (by encrypting it
+but they can only access the exact data she allows.
+Meanwhile, Nadia
-with their public key).
-Meanwhile, Nadia also retains access to the
+also retains access to the data herself.
-data herself.

 Note that this _does_ change the hash, unlike simple encryption,
 because a new assertion has been added (the `hasRecipient` sealed
 message).

 A similar technique could be used to allow parents to monitor their
-children or to help their elderly parents through encrypted data being
+children or to help their elderly parents, with encrypted data being
-regularly streamed, all thanks to the safeties that Nadia has built
-using Gordian Envelope to allow for both encryption and multiple
-access to that encrypted data.
+regularly streamed to an appropriate monitoring app.

 ### 6. Nadia Steps Up (Signature)